Lucyjpjones/lj-fscr/testing.md

 - [x] After entering details and clicking 'checkout' the loading page is present
 - [x] The user is redirected to the checkout success page after completing order
 - [x] The checkout success page contains all the correct personal details for the user and items purchased
-- [x] After successful checkout the user recieves an email with their order details
+- [x] After successful checkout the user receives an email with their order details
-- [x] The delivery amount is showing as 10% of subtotal cost
+- [x] The delivery amount is showing as 10% of the subtotal cost
 - [x] If the order is over $40 the delivery amount is 0

 #### Blog

 - [x] The 'read me' link for each blog directs the user to the post detail page, displaying the correct information
-- [x] The user is able to toggle references making text visible or hidden
+- [x] The user can toggle references making text visible or hidden
 - [x] If user enters a comment and clicks submit their comment is added successfully
 - [x] The posted comment is displayed with the correct DateTime and logged in username
 - [x] After submitting a comment the input field is cleared